alfredsandare/MonoGameTest/README.md

 # Loggbok för MonoGameTest

+## 2023-10-20
+Added a InputHandler with methods that can check for keydown/keyup events.

 ## 2023-10-17
 Moved animations from Player.cs to Creature.cs, in order for NPCs to have animations.
 Added animations for the worker NPC.